i2mint/kafkaposted/README.md

 # kafkaposted
-Concrete implementation of `posted` for Kafka
+Concrete implementation of `posted` for Kafka.